Ministry Integrity Circles

 Spring 2023 Cohort

-The four gatherings will be held online (via Zoom) on:
+The first gathering will meet in person at AMBS and subsequent meetings will be held online (via Zoom) on:

 - June 26-27, 2023